-This unique study abroad program through UW Study Abroad offers qualified students an immersive 12 credit theatre studies experience.
+This unique study abroad program through International Program and Exchanges at UW offers qualified students an immersive 12 credit theatre studies experience.

 Since 1947, the Edinburgh Festivals (Fringe, Main, Book, Music) has grown into the largest and most prestigious performing arts festival in the world.
 Its global appeal allows students to study the latest trends in theatrical performance during a four-week period.

 With over 2,500 performers and 250,000 visitors each year, the Edinburgh Festivals are a celebration of culture, art and performance hosted by one of Europe’s great historical cities.

 The class lives in a three story flat situated in the middle of the city, within easy walking distance of most festival venues.
 Students create a community that lives, studies and shares experiences together that it is the centerpiece of this program.

 The lecture materials for the class examine classical and alternative forms of dramatic structure in addition to basic acting/directing theory.
 By studying a range of dramatic forms as well as a various performance theories, students are better equipped to reflect on, write about and articulate critical thinking that expands creative horizons for a student of the dramatic arts.

 59 Frederick Street is a four-story house located in the center of Edinburgh, within easy walking distance of most festival venues and sites.
 It has hosted four previous Edinburgh programs, and is comfortable for 18 students, with bedrooms for up to four students each, full kitchen, dining and living room.
 The vendor is paid via wire transfer and will request payment sometime in February of 2018.

 Prerequisites and Language Requirements

 DRAMA 499: Theatrical Futures: The Edinburgh Festivals (12 Credits)